OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 OneFlow Service is Stuck in ``DEPLOYING``
 +++++++++++++++++++++++++++++++++++++++++

-An error in the network, or any major failure (such as network timeouts or performance problems) can cause the OneFlow service to lock due to communications outage between it and the VMs in a multi-VM service such as Kubernetes.
+An error in network configuration, or any major failure (such as network timeouts or performance problems) can cause the OneFlow service to lock due to a communications outage between it and the VMs in a multi-VM service such as Kubernetes.
 The OneFlow service will lock if *any* of the VMs belonging to the Kubernetes cluster does not report ``READY=YES`` to OneGate within the default time.

 If one or more of the VMs in the Kubernetes cluster never leave the ``DEPLOYING`` state, you can troubleshoot OneFlow communications by inspecting the file ``/var/log/oneflow.log`` on the Front-end node.
 Look for a line like the following: